 Who is Randy?
 Randy Cassingham is one of the first online publishers, putting his feature This is True online in early 1994; it has been running weekly since.
 It’s his brand of “Thought-Provoking Entertainment” that’s also reflected here.
 True is social commentary using weird-but-true news as its vehicle.
 If you’re not already a reader, you can get unlimited free weekly samples by subscribing to This is True here.

 Who is “We”?
 Randy, obviously, who has ultimate say over what appears on the site.
-But his assistant, Clare, does a lot of the graphics for him, sometimes putting her own spin on the idea expressed.
+But his assistant does some of the graphics for him, sometimes putting her own spin on the idea expressed.
 Randy likes to share credit when due.
 Also, if we share someone else’s meme and know who created it, we’ll acknowledge them, and link to them when possible.

 Comments: Yes, we’re using the Facebook Comments function, in large part so that people “have to” use their real names to comment.
 That keeps the garbage way, way down.
 Does that mean that those who don’t choose to use Facebook cannot comment?
 Yes — yes it does.
 Sorry, but that’s the way we keep admin time to a minimum, since this site runs on a razor-thin margin: ads just don’t pay off like they used to in the old days.
 Facebook Comments is one of the ways to keep costs down, so it’s not likely to change because a some portion of the audience people has chosen not to be on Facebook.